 Puntarenas Central Pacific Coast, Costa Rica Travel Guide

-A 24-hour layover is not ideal for seeing the Central Pacific Coast due to travel time from Juan Santamarían International Airport (SJO).
+A 24-hour layover is not ideal for seeing the Central Pacific Coast due to how long it takes to get from Juan Santamarían International Airport (SJO).
 The coast is a 1.5-hour drive to Jacó and 3.5-4 hours to Manuel Antonio.

 These plans focus on maximizing your short and medium-length visits.